aisha-x/THM/Rooms/Cyber Security 101/SQLMap: The Basics.md

 - Use `--tables` to browse inside
 - Use `--dump` to get all the records

-In a few commands, you’re a digital Indiana Jones uncovering the secrets of SQL!

 **Question: Which flag in the SQLMap tool is used to extract all the databases available?**